GuillaumeSeren/vimrc/README.md

 vimrc
 =====
-This is my vim configuration, I use it for my daily usage in coding.
+This is my vim configuration,
+I use it for my daily usage mail / coding / blog.

 Keyboard
 ========